nab138/discord.js/README.md

 ## About

 This fork is a fork that restores the normal embed functionality, allowing you to use `channel.send(embed)`.
-It also uses the message event as the emiited event so no more messageCreate.
+It also uses the message event as the emitted event so no more messageCreate.
 Note: This works, but not if you want to send buttons and embeds in the same message.
 This is because `channel.send({embeds: [embed]})` doesnt work in this fork so `channel.send({embeds: [embed], components:[row]})` doesnt work either.